 So why is it that so many professional organizations still get caught out thinking they can get exactly what they need for a bargain price?

 With so many mobile devices in use, and an increasing number being used for work purposes, the number of tablets and mobiles that need charging is vast.
 That is why for many organizations, mobile charging stations have become commonplace, as they carry many benefits over individual charging of devices.
-But for those looking for a good deal, are consumer grade charging or docking options inferior to professional grade tablet charging stations?
+But for those looking for a good deal, are consumer grade charging stations inferior to professional grade tablet charging stations?

 If we look at the number of smartphones that were stolen or lost (and never recovered) in 2013 alone, which amounts to more than 4 million, the benefits of ensuring your smartphone or device is safe and secure when not in use are clear.
 44% of thefts happen because the victim left their device unattended in public places.* With a professional grade charging station that focuses on charging as well as security, there is no need for that to happen.